A while back, I attended Alcoholics Anonymous. Not as someone seeking recovery, but as an observer

 Isn’t that all of us?

 Ouch!
-When we get too comfortable instead of going forwards, we go backwards.
+When we get too comfortable instead of going forwards, we go backward.

 The people who spoke were completely vulnerable with where they were currently and not just where they had been in the past.

-There’s a big difference between vulnerability and transparency.
+There’s a HUGE difference between vulnerability and transparency.

 To be vulnerable means that I’m giving you the opportunity to either hurt me, judge me, or embrace me.
-Vulnerability is a scary business but it’s the pathway to true freedom.
+Vulnerability is a risky business but it’s the pathway to true freedom.

 We can be transparent without being vulnerable.
 Venting to someone can be freeing but it’s not effective to bring transformation because what we’re doing is only expressing ourselves.

 Vulnerability leaves space for the other person to truly speak into our area of weakness leaving us open to change and transformation.
-Vulnerbality requires enormous humility.
+Vulnerability requires enormous humility.

-There’s several benefits and dangers to vulnerability .
+There are several benefits and dangers to vulnerability…

-The benefits are, we get to be known and seen for who we really are (which is the definition of humility).
-We become open enough to receive the help that we need to move forward in our area of struggle.
+The benefits are — we get to be known and seen for who we really are.
+We become open enough to receive the help we need to move forward in our area of struggle.
 And we get on the path to freedom.